Brexit day: what happens after January 31?

 What is in the Brexit deal?

-The prime minister’s Brexit deal, which is currently being examined in the House of Lords, outlines a range of issues, including travel, money, healthcare, citizens’ rights, agriculture and trade.
+The prime minister’s Brexit deal, which has now been signed by the European Commission, outlines a range of issues, including travel, money, healthcare, citizens’ rights, agriculture and trade.

 Most notably, the deal states that the UK will leave the EU customs union and have the freedom to develop new trade agreements with other countries around the world.